OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/survey-LMFDB.md

  Updating is mostly done through some form of overwriting.

  1. How do you document it?
  The various formats are [in the process of being formalised](https://github.com/LMFDB/lmfdb-inventory).
-The most advanced example is [https://github.com/LMFDB/lmfdb-inventory/blob/master/db-elliptic_curves.md](on elliptic curves).
+The most advanced example is [on elliptic curves](https://github.com/LMFDB/lmfdb-inventory/blob/master/db-elliptic_curves.md).
 The formalisation format itself does not have a spec.

 1. What knowledge do you have?
  1. Sources of external knowledge?